GregorR/upfs/README.md

 Note in particular that for FAT, `check=s` is very important, to make the case sensitivity of the store and permissions directories the same.

+## Sharing

+For the most part, it's harmless to do anything with the store directory while UpFS isn't mounted.
+In particular, of course, this means that it's mostly harmless to mount the store directory in another operating system.
+Of course, it will be accessible with no permissions protection.

+There are some exceptions.
+Deleting files in the store can cause strange effects, as the files will not appear to exist when mounted under UpFS, but also cannot be created, because they already exist!
+This is deliberate, so that incorrect mounting doesn't clobber the permissions directory.
+Since the permissions directory has normal Unix permissions, it's easy to rectify this
+issue: The user encountering it can delete the files in the permissions directory.
+Of course, that means that the user has to know and understand what is happening and why.

 ## Implementation

 UpFS is implemented as a FUSE filesystem.
 This makes it slow.
 For my use case,